 The Lenovo Ideapad 110 does not score high on my list solely because it compromises with speaker and screen quality.
 However, if you need a mini laptop mainly for office works or writing articles like I am doing right now, the spacious keyboard of Ideapad 10 alone is worth every bit of money you spend on it.

 Over the past few years, notebooks are being replaced increasingly with the more system efficient and network oriented Chromebooks.
-Classrooms and office spaces now use these mini laptops as they are easier to use in a network.
+Office spaces and online classrooms now use these laptops as they are easier to use in a network.

 When I first took up the mini laptop, I was impressed with the way the Asus Chromebook C202SA-YS02 is designed.